blazej-w/TaskPlanner/README.md

 TaskPlanner
 ===========

 The Symfony2 Project started on 23rd November 2016.
-Made using FOSUserBundle, MySQL (Doctrine), and simple bootstrap.
+Made using FOSUserBundle, MySQL (Doctrine) and simple bootstrap.

 Project includes MySQL database with many to one relations (comments to user and task, user to task and comment, task to categories).